 Do you guys know Jackie Sobon?
 She runs one of my favorite blogs, Vegan Yack Attack, and is an amazing photographer.
 Vegan Bowl Attack is her very first book and I’m so glad I get to share her recipe for Hearts of Palm Vegan “Fish” Taco Bowl with you today.

-She uses hearts of palm to replace the seafood and I love the texture.
+She uses hearts of palm to replace the seafood, and I love the texture.
 You can also get it in a regular grocery store making it easier to get your hands on than jackfruit for some of you.
 It’s a perfect recipe for a hot summer meal!

 - 1 teaspoon white vinegar